 It is time to get Directed Energy weapons into the hands of the warfighter.
 They operate at the speed of light, are hard to detect, and have an almost unlimited magazine with low cost per shot.
-These weapons are a gamechanger on the
+These weapons are a game-changer on the battlefield of the future.

 >> Trey Obering: